+In this liquidity section, we use the term "2003 Loans" to describe our 2003 Florida/Texas senior secured credit facility, which was repaid with the proceeds of our outstanding 8% senior notes due 2013 and replaced by our new revolving credit facility in November 2003.
 During May of 2003, the Company finalized a \$225 million credit facility (the "2003 Loans") with Deutsche Bank Trust Company Americas, Bank of America, N.A., CIBC Inc. and a syndicate of other lenders.
-The 2003 Loans consist of a \$25 million senior revolving facility, a \$150 million senior term loan and a \$50 million subordinated term loan.
-The 2003 Loans are due in 2006.
-The senior loan bears interest of LIBOR plus 3.5%.
-The subordinated loan bears interest of LIBOR plus 8.0%.
-The 2003 Loans are secured by the Gaylord Palms assets and the Gaylord Texas Hotel.
+The 2003 Loans consisted of a \$25 million senior revolving facility, a \$150 million senior term loan and a \$50 million subordinated term loan.
+The 2003 Loans were due in 2006.
+The senior loan bore interest of LIBOR plus 3.5%.
+The subordinated loan bore interest of LIBOR plus 8.0%.
+The 2003 Loans were secured by the Gaylord Palms assets and the Gaylord Texan.
 At the time of closing the 2003 Loans, the Company engaged LIBOR interest rate swaps which fixed the LIBOR rates of the 2003 Loans at 1.48% in year one and 2.09% in year two.
-The Company is required to pay a commitment fee equal to 0.5% per year of the average daily unused portion of the 2003 Loans.
-At the end of the second quarter of 2003, the Company had 100% borrowing capacity of the \$25 million revolver.
-Proceeds of the 2003 Loans were used to pay off the Term Loan of \$60 million (see Note 12 to the consolidated financial statements) and the remaining net proceeds of approximately \$134 million were deposited into an escrow account for the completion of the construction of the Texas hotel.
-The provisions of the 2003 Loans contain covenants and restrictions including compliance with certain financial covenants, restrictions on additional indebtedness, escrowed cash balances, as well as other customary restrictions.
+The interest rate swaps related to the 2003 Loans are discussed in more detail in Note 7.
+The Company was required to pay a commitment fee equal to 0.5% per year of the average daily unused portion of the 2003 Loans.
+At the end of the third quarter of 2003, the Company had 100% borrowing capacity of the \$25 million revolver.
+Proceeds of the 2003 Loans were used to pay off the Term Loan of \$60 million as discussed below and the remaining net proceeds of approximately \$134 million were deposited into an escrow account for the completion of the construction of the Gaylord Texan.
+At September 30, 2003 the unamortized balances of the 2003 Loans deferred financing costs were \$2.6 million in current assets and \$4.3 million in long-term assets.
+The provisions of the 2003 Loans contained covenants and restrictions including compliance with certain financial covenants, restrictions on additional indebtedness, escrowed cash balances, as well as other customary restrictions.
+As of September 30, 2003, the Company was in compliance with